New to MyHealth?

 Medications for Alzheimer's Disease

-The Stanford Health Care Center for Memory Disorders is encouraged that there is a new treatment option for certain patients with Alzheimer’s disease.
-On January 6, 2023, the FDA granted accelerated approval for lecanemab (LeqembiTM).
+The Stanford Health Care Center for Memory Disorders is encouraged that there is another new treatment option for certain patients with Alzheimer’s disease.
+Our neurologists are preparing to begin prescribing Donanemab.

 Medications that can treat Alzheimer's disease

 Many people believe that Alzheimer’s disease (AD) can't be treated.
 The truth is that medications are available that may help treat symptoms.
-Although these drugs don’t work for everyone, they offer some hope for the more than 6 million people who have AD.
+Although these drugs don’t work for everyone, they offer some hope for the more than 6 million people who have Alzheimer’s Disease.

 Treatment for mild to moderate Alzheimer’s disease